maklukas/FlightApp/README.md

 # FlightApp
 App reads JSON from files and calculate loads for given parameters -> /api/loads.
 On /api/flights you can get flight informations.
-Standard methods are descripted on /swagger-ui.html
+Use of methods are descripted on /swagger-ui.html

 ### List of used technologies and frameworks: